google/opencasebook/patents.md

   to sell" the patented item?

 3. Software has both expressive (copyright-protected) and functional (patent-protected) elements inextricably bound together.
-Specifically in the case of a "mixed" work such as software, does the copyright-denominated license to "copy" or "make derivative works" *necessarily" implicate the patent-denominated right to "make" the patented item?
+In the case of a "mixed" work such as software, does the copyright-denominated license to "copy" or "make derivative works" *necessarily* implicate the patent-denominated right to "make" the patented item?

 4. As noted before, it is a standard rule of contract interpretation to construe the terms of the license against the drafter.
 But typically, the